-The SCBWI Japan Translation Group Blog features posts by SCBWI Japan translator members.
-Posts introduce Japanese children's literature and aspects of translation, as well as interviews and information about members' publications.
-SCBWI Japan translator members' websites are listed.
-In addition, in the wake of the earthquake and tsunami disasters on March 11, 2011, the blog currently highlights the children's literature and culture of Tohoku (northeastern Japan).
-The word Ihatov in the blog's URL discussed on the blog's Ihatov page comes from the work of Tohoku poet and children's author Kenji Miyazawa (1896-1933).
+The SCBWI Japan Translation Group Blog features posts by members of the SCBWI Japan Translation Group Listserv.
+Posts introduce Japanese children’s literature and aspects of translation, as well as interviews and information about new publications.
+SCBWI Japan translator members’ websites are listed.
+In addition, in the wake of the earthquake and tsunami disasters on March 11, 2011, the blog currently highlights the children’s literature and culture of Tohoku (northeastern Japan).
+The word Ihatov in the blog’s URL discussed on the blog’s Ihatov page comes from the work of Tohoku poet and children’s author Kenji Miyazawa (1896-1933).

 The SCBWI Japan Translation Group has held events such as SCBWI Japan Translation Day 2010: Bringing Japanese Children’s Books to the World, SCBWI Japan Translation Day 2012: Bringing Japanese Teen Literature to the World, SCBWI Japan Translation Day 2014: Japanese Literature in English for Young Adults, and SCBWI Japan Translation Day 2016: Japanese Children’s Literature in English.
 These days of presentations, critiques, and conversation for published and pre-published translators of Japanese children’s literature (picture books through young adult) have drawn translators from around Japan.
 Featured speakers have included acclaimed translators, editors, a literary agent and other experts appearing live and via Skype.